 A place where Jewish people can finally feel at home

-Society does not stop for them on Yom Kippur, the holy Day of Atonement.
-Their holidays like Passover, Sukkot, and Rosh haShana come and go unnoticed, they are often expected to go to work and to school anyway.
+In the diaspora, society does not stop for Jewish people on Yom Kippur, the holy Day of Atonement.
+Our holidays like Passover, Sukkot, and the Jewish new year come and go unnoticed, they are often expected to go to work and to school anyway.
 Some countries are becoming increasingly hostile towards circumcision, calling it barbaric, and even talking of outlawing the practice.
-If we can imagine ourselves having to live under another religion’s rules, customs and holidays, we can get a glimpse of what the Jewish diaspora has endured for two millenia.
+If we can imagine ourselves having to live under another religion’s rules, customs and holidays, we can get a glimpse of what the Jewish diaspora has endured for two millennia.

-So it is important that just as many countries follow a Christian pattern, and others a Muslim way of life, and so on, that the Jewish people can finally have a place where they can express and follow their own traditions freely – and without fear.
+It is important that just as many countries follow a Christian pattern, and others a Muslim way of life, and so on, that the Jewish people can finally have a place where they can express and follow their own traditions freely, and without fear.

 Mindfulness of Israel’s minorities

 As wonderful as this all is, many people feel that a Jewish state is not good because it ties religion together with politics and results in discrimination against the non-Jewish citizens of Israel.
 One in five Israelis are Arabs, either Muslim or Christian by background, and they of course have different holidays and ways of life.
 In a democratic situation, their voice is drowned out by the Jewish majority, and they just have to live under a Jewish system whether they like it or not.
 This is particularly irksome for those who feel that this system is new and has been forced upon them.
-But even though this may be true, God has brought events together to restore the Jewish people to the land of Israel, and their insistence on keeping the state Jewish is reasonable, given that there are many Muslim and Christian-run countries, but no other place in the world that a Jewish person can go and practice his faith as a normal and nationally-accepted way of life.
-The Muslim, the Christian, the Druze, the Bahai, and citizens of all other religions are given freedom to worship as they wish in Israel, but the calendar and institutions are predominantly Jewish.
+But God has brought events together to restore the Jewish people to the land of Israel, and there is no other place in the world that a Jewish person can go and practice his faith as a normal and nationally-accepted way of life.
+The Muslim, the Christian, the Druze, the Bahai, and citizens of all other religions are given freedom to worship as they wish in Israel, and even have their own holidays recognized by institutions such as universities, but the calendar and institutions are predominantly Jewish.

 In today’s increasingly anti-Semitic environment, if Israel ever lost its Jewish majority, the implications for Jews are very serious.
 Part of the reason that the State of Israel makes tough decisions to limit the number of those of other religions within its borders is to ensure that the majority remains Jewish, so that the Jewish way of life can maintained at a state level.
 The rights of Christians, Muslims, Druze, and the Bahai are enshrined in Israeli law, but what would life look like for Jewish people in the Middle East, if Israel ceased to be Jewish?